fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 By submitting exercises for part 10 of the courses, React Native, you can earn either one or two additional credits.
 Earning one credit requires you to submit at least 19 exercises whereas earning two credits requires you to submit at least 26 exercises.
 More information about the part's prerequisites, exercise submission and credits can be found in the [part 10](/en/part10/introduction_to_react_native).

+#### Continuous integration part's credits

+By submitting exercises for part 11 of the courses, Continuous integration/delivery, you can earn one additional credit.
+Earning the credit requires you to submit all of the 22 exercises of the part.

+More information about the part's prerequisites and exercise submission can be found in the [part 11](/en/part11).

 ### How to get your credits

 Note that in order to receive university credits, you need a Finnish social security number.